Some treatments aim to stop or prevent hearing loss. They’re called otoprotective treatments.

 - Fennec Pharma announces Phase 3 clinical trial results

-- Action on Hearing Loss blog post about Fennec Pharmaceutical clinical trial results
+- Action on Hearing Loss news story about Fennec Pharmaceutical clinical trial results

 Sudden Hearing Loss